Matthew Hardie is the Founder of Manuko, which produces a range of delicious organic chocolate products.

 The websites that were most influential in your journey towards launching your business?

 Reason: I actually find it hard to recommend websites.
-What has been most beneficial for me has been offline: to be out in the real world travelling, meeting people, experiencing and working in different businesses and seeing how they operate, reading great books, and doing things that helped me connect with myself, such a Kung Fu and meditation.
+What has been most beneficial for me has been offline: to be out in the real world traveling, meeting people, experiencing and working in different businesses and seeing how they operate, reading great books, and doing things that helped me connect with myself, such a Kung Fu and meditation.

 I think YouTube is a fantastic platform to find interviews with inspiring business leaders and innovators and to learn more about the business landscape and the entrepreneurial journey.
 And there's also a wealth of information available in video format (that can be easier to digest that just written information) when it comes to learning anything from design thinking to employing staff.